-Join Edward Lawler III for an in-depth discussion in this video Using pay to attract and retain talent, part of Pay Strategy.
+Join Edward Lawler III for an in-depth discussion in this video Using pay to attract and retain talent, part of Human Resources: Pay Strategy.

 - Pay can be a very powerful force in attracting and retaining the right employee.
 So let me just underline the right employees.
 Increasingly organizational effectiveness is determined by the quality of the employees that you can attract and retain.
 Why do I say increasingly?
 Because work in most instances is becoming more knowledge based, requires more skills, more commitment, in many ways more self management by employees.
 So if your employees have some flexiblity about how they do work, what they do, etc., and how well they produce you need to be very concerned about getting the right employees and in particular.